haumeamagma/NBCU01/exercises/ex1/README.md

 # Exercise 1 - Welcome Email

-In the first part of the exercise, you will setup an integration flow that subscribes to an Advance Event Mesh queue and topic.
+In the first part of the exercise, you will setup an integration flow that subscribes to an Eevent driven Integration.
 In real-time this triggers a welcome email once the new hire has been created in SAP SuccessFactors.

 ## Exercise steps